factsmission/dcat-ap-ch-shacl/README.md

 ## Status

 This project is work in progress.
-The functionaity described in this README might not yet be implemented or not yet work as described.
+The functionality described in this README might not yet be implemented or not yet work as described.

 ## Files